-Join Turi McKinley for an in-depth discussion in this video Challenges of leading design thinking, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Challenges of leading design thinking, part of Learning Design Thinking: Lead Change in Your Organization.

 - In most work in education, solutions…are reductive and linear.…Design thinking opens the thinking…and encourages exploration.…While this exploration often has great results,…it does introduce ambiguity to the work…and many people are fundamentally…uncomfortable with ambiguity.…Design thinking doesn't offer a rigid set of steps.…Its activities are organized largely by…the continual reframing or redefining of the problem…based on current knowledge.…The problems themselves are usually ones which don't…have a clear answer we can measure our progress towards.…